joehannis/taplist-keg-level-manager/README.md

 ### A paid subscription to taplist.io is required

 Log into your taplist.io account and select 'Account' in the navigation bar and then 'Integrations'.
 Create and API key and copy it.
+The key you need will start with 'secret-'

 Run the Taplist Integration Wizard and enter your venue name and the API Key.